 Practical Test Guide

-Why do I need to take the practical driving test?
+Guide to the practical driving test

 When can I take my practical driving test?

 You can book your practical test after you’ve passed the driving theory test .
 You receive a pass certificate number.
 This expires after two years, so be sure to pass the practical test during this time.
 There’s no time like the present, so why not book it now?

 Is there a minimum amount of lessons I can take?

 There is no minimum amount of lessons you should take, or hours of practice you should have under your belt.
 The rule of thumb is to take your test when you’re ready.
 Your driving instructor is best placed to decide this.

 What do I need to bring to the practical driving test?

 On the day, you need to take your photocard driving licence.
 Take the paper counterpart too if you’re taking your test in Northern Ireland.

 You’ll also need your theory test pass certificate.
 And don’t forget your glasses if you need them to drive.